Canada4 min read

 How the Canadian citizenship test works, what gets tested, and the most effective way to prepare.

-The Canadian citizenship test is 20 questions on a computer, with a 30-minute time limit.
-You need 15 correct answers to pass — that's 75%.
+The Canadian citizenship test is 20 questions on a computer, and you have 45 minutes to finish.
+You need 15 correct answers to pass, which is 75 percent.
 Most people find the time comfortable, but the material is more varied than people expect.

 What the test covers